Planning & Designing a Kitchen That Works for You

 Cons: Privacy

 It’s not uncommon for people to want to enjoy the kitchen as a space to escape whilst preparing and cooking meals.
 Not everyone enjoys being the centre of attention so if you’re a cook that lacks confidence or simply wants to be able to prepare food without prying eyes, there’s no place to hide in an open plan space.
+Likewise, if you’re hosting some particularly special guests, such as a boss or difficult family member, sometimes cooking in front of them can be an intimidating experience.
+A walled kitchen will offer a place to take a breath and get things ready without every aspect of your meal preparations being open to scrutiny.

 Cooking Produces Steam & Smoke Which Travels Fast.
 Image credit: She Knows